Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Sampling and Packet Encoding

 The x-axis of sub-figures (a) and (b) represent the number of possible interval classes considering 256- and 512-sample batches, respectively.
 Comparing with the baseline methods (horizontal lines), \gls{IENC} reduces payload overhead by at least $\mathrm{48\%}$ compared to {Baseline-8B} and $\mathrm{35.6\%}$ compared to {Baseline-6B}.

 With 512-sample batches, \gls{IENC} hits the payload constraint when more than $\mathrm{12.5\%}$ of the intervals are unique.
-Once payload limitation is reached, \gls{IENC} stops processing the \gls{TST} and encodes the samples as two 256-sample packets.
+When reaching the payload limitation, \gls{IENC} stops processing the \gls{TST} and encodes the samples into two 256-sample packets.
 Notice that these two sub-divided packets have their own {Base Time}, \gls{TIT}, and \gls{TST} to ensure a packet loss would not influence the other one.
-We use the \textit{Type} field to notify the server whether this packet was sub-divided.
+We use the \textit{Type} field to notify the server if this packet was sub-divided.
 The value 0 means only one packet, value 1 means the first of two packets, and value 2 represents the second of two packets.
-It is worth noting that, as Figure~\ref{fig:encoding}(a) shows, when $\textrm{256-sample}$ batches are collected, \gls{IENC}'s worst case scenario consumes $\textrm{1292\:bytes}$, which is within the payload limitation.
-Therefore, there is no possibility that a third packet is needed when the sampling size is 256.

-A drawback of \gls{IENC} is that the \gls{TIT} field occupies about $\mathrm{25\%}$ of the payload in the worst case.
 To further improve encoding efficiency, we note that \gls{IENC} does not consider the repetitions of interval classes.
-We rely on this observation and propose two other encoding methods, as follows.
+We rely on this observation and propose two encoding methods, as follows.